 Veterans can receive compensation for conditions that started or got worse in the line of duty.
 This includes injuries or disabilities related to MST.
 If you have questions, a MST outreach coordinator at your nearest regional office can explain more.

-On June 6, 2022, the Military Sexual Trauma Operations Center was established as part of the San Juan VARO.
+The Military Sexual Trauma Operations Center was established as part of the San Juan VARO.

 You can contact one of the VA San Juan Regional Office MST Coordinators: